scornz/triconnectivity/README.md

   </a>
 </p>

-> A set of generic implementations for finding 3-edge-connected and 3-vertex-connected components in a graph (implemented in Python).
+> A set of generic implementations for finding $3$-edge-connected and $3$-vertex-connected components in a graph (implemented in Python).
+Made for junior-year independent work for Princeton University's COS Department.

+## Abstract

+This paper explores the implementation and application of a well known $3$-edge-connectivity algorithm.
+We use Tsin's algorithm to analyze, in linear time, the connectivity of essential networks [[1](#1)].
+This includes state-wide road networks, distributed systems, and even the structure of the Internet.
+Implementations and applications of $3$-edge-connectivity are relatively unexplored, and this paper aims to fill a gap in the surrounding academic literature through rigorous explanation and demonstration.

 ## Requirements